:fire: Seata is an easy-to-use, high-performance, open source distributed transaction solution.

 Clone this repo:

-Seata: Simple Extensible Autonomous Transaction Architecture
+Apache Seata (incubating): Simple Extensible Autonomous Transaction Architecture

-Build Status codecov license maven
+build codecov license maven

-What is Seata?
+What is Apache Seata (incubating)?

 A distributed transaction solution with high performance and ease of use for microservices architecture.